littlemooon/mowgli/README.md

 Rerender the application if the state object changes:
 ```
 state.on('update', function(data) {
 	RootComponent.setProps({state: data});
 });
 ```

-Read application state by defining 'cursors' in your components:
+Read application state by declaratively defining 'cursors' in your components:
 ```
 React.createClass({
 	cursors: {